TETON Sports XL Review

 The TETON Sports pillow scored the poorest of all pillows we tested in this category, having a volume of 4.5 L when packed in its stuff sack.
 Again, this is a key aspect for backpackers, but not so much for folks over-nighting at most park campgrounds.

 The TETON pillow provides moderate support.
-It compresses under the weight of one's head, yet doesn't flatten out like the Sierra Designs DriDown Pillow.
+It compresses under the weight of one's head, yet doesn't completely flatten out.
 In this metric, it falls in the middle of the pack.
-The Exped REM took home top honors in this test metric with exceptional and adjustable support.

 For the price, the TETON Sports model is a good value, especially if you primarily car camp.
 It fell shy of our Best Buy Award, yet we were still impressed with the comfort, ease of use, and support it provides for its modest price.

 The TETON pillow is a solid option.
 Sure, we wouldn't take it along on multi-day excursions.
 Yet, it serves its purpose very well at car-accessible campsites and even campsites with a short hike away from the parking lot.